Close

 A Shattered Circle by Kevin Egan

-Placeholder of -57 A Shattered Circle is a legal thriller that’s anything but boring.
+opens in a new windowPoster Placeholder of - 95 A Shattered Circle is a legal thriller that’s anything but boring.
 NYC judge William Lonergan becomes mentally-impaired after an accident.
 His wife, who doubles as his secretary, preserves Lonergan’s career by covering up his condition — but she can only do it for so long.
 After Lonergan gets attacked, he and his wife move to their summer house for safety… a big mistake.

 American Drifter by Heather Graham and Chad Michael Murray